twolfson/twolfson.com/articles/design-for-developers.md

 - https://suitcss.github.io/

 # Topics not covered
+- Color theory, meaning behind colors and how they complement/constrast each other
 - Kerning, to adjust the spacing between characters in text
 - Optimal characters per line, http://practicaltypography.com/typography-in-ten-minutes.html
 - Design is best done in full context, be sure to include the surrounding environment for screenshots